igor-baiborodine/kiroule.com/content/article/campsite-booking-api-revisited-2.md

 chose [H2](https://www.h2database.com/html/main.html) as an in-memory DB for developing integration tests or running the API without an external database.
 The H2 served well for these purposes except for the case of concurrent creation of bookings with the same start and end dates.
-Unlike MySQL, concurrent requests to the `addBooking` endpoint with the same start and end date and camping ID were successful when using H2.
+Unlike MySQL, concurrent requests to the `addBooking` endpoint with the same start and end date and camping ID were unsuccessful when using H2.

 The expected result should be only one booking created, and other concurrent requests should return a `400 Bad Request` response when sending simultaneous requests to create a booking as in the example below, for instance: